NixImagery/Niximagery/_cameras/hasselblad-v.md

 1970 -- 1994 | 500 C/M | User-changeable screen
 1988 -- 1994 | 503 C/X | Built-in TTL flash meter, “Palpas” shutter coating, improved Acute Matte screen
 1994 -- 1997 | 501 C   | Complete kit, A12 magazine, 80mm lens
-1997 -- 2005 | 501 C/M | The best Acute Matte D screen, CW winder
+1997 -- 2005 | 501 C/M | The best Acute Matte D screen, CW winder, better internal coatings
 1996 -- 2013 | 503 C/W | Improved mirror system

 ## Bodies
 The 500 series cameras, including the super-wide angle SWx (which have fixed lenses), all have a shutter speed from 1 second to 1/500 s (hence the series name).
 A leaf shutter is in the lens.
 Later 2000/200 series bodies revert to a focal plane shutter which can fire at up to 1/2000 s.

 Whilst many reviewers and vloggers have 500 CMs, and I really don't care about flash, the newer models with better mirrors, second shutter coatings and a bright screen seem to be more attractive for a first investment: this, because it is likely to be the only investment I make in a system like this.
 I might as well do it right, and do it once, if I can.
+The newer mirrors in the 503CW and 501CM only make a difference with long lenses (in the viewfinder, the older ones have more vignetting).

 ### Designations
 {:.no_toc}